Penn Tower

 First National Bank Building commonly referred to as Penn Tower is a low-rise commercial building located in downtown Williamsport, Pennsylvania.
-It was built in 1913 and at the time it was the tallest in the city and second tallest in the state.
+It was built in 1913 and at the time it was the tallest in the city.

 History

-Penn Tower was built in 1913 and upon completion was the tallest building in the city and second in the state.
+Penn Tower was built in 1913 and upon completion was the tallest building in the city.
 Through the year the building was converted from a factory to apartments to commercial space and is now a commercial building.

 Design

 The building's structural system is made of steel and the facade is brick in an applied masonry system.